macla7/STAPI/README.md

     - Figure out what "protect_from_forgery prepend: true" is doing, and where to properly put it.. if anywhere at all.

 - Time to get Expo up on it's own server?
+- Don't think we need to do the above.
+As it'll run on apple/anfroid stores..?

   - Process:
     1. Figure out toying around with EAS Build.. done.
 Can now build for ios simulator.